hoang-himself/CO3109-Backend/README.md

 [![CI](https://github.com/Smithienious/CO3109-Backend/actions/workflows/CI.yml/badge.svg)](https://github.com/Smithienious/CO3109-Backend/actions/workflows/CI.yml)

-We are making a vending machine with micro:bit and a lot of shit this time
+We are making a dispenser with micro:bit and a lot of shit this time

 ## Getting started